 - Sting: Lampshaded in the Roger Miller episode when Gonzo asks for a "dramatic sting" when he announces an outbreak of "cluckitis"... and gets it.
 Later, when Scooter mentions the disease, the sting happens again... and he and Kermit react to it.

 - The Stinger: Provided each week by Statler and Waldorf.

 - Stop Trick

-- Strawman Political: Sam the Eagle is a conservative one, though like everything else on the show, it's taken to humorous extremes.
-His monologue about people being naked underneath their clothing is a good example.
+- Strawman Political: Sam the Eagle is a conservative one, though like everything else on the show, it's taken to humorous extremes, such as in his monologue about people being naked underneath their clothing.

 - Stuff Blowing Up: Crazy Harry, particularly in the Ben Vereen episode.
 This trope was a favorite go-to gag for the writers in general, and it's a Running Gag in the first half of the Jaye P. Morgan episode.

 - Stupid Sexy Flanders: Gonzo is stright, and usually into chickens, but when Big Bird guest stars, Gonzo can't stop being attracted to him.

 - Subverted Rhyme Every Occasion: The characters have a problem with this in "The Rhyming Song" in the Loretta Lynn episode.